h-ema-r/Movie-Data-Extraction-Api/README.md

 This project is about extracting data using APIs by requets library.

-The website Used is
+The Movie Database (TMDb) website is used.
-The Movie Database (TMDb) whych is a community built movie and TV database.
+The Movie Database (TMDb) is a community built movie and TV database.
 I have extracted
 data from 500 pages conating data about popular movies.